evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 ---
 title: Porsche Taycan 4S Sport Turismo
 linktitle: "Taycan 4S Sport Turismo"
 description: "Porsche Taycan 4S Sport Turismo is an all-electric luxury station wagon with a WLTP range of up to 441 km (274 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true